harley/auditable/README.md

 I'm going to demo with the test models from the test suite.
 You probably want to use 'rails console' and test with the model that you want to audit.

+For more details, I suggest you check out the test examples in the `spec` folder itself.

     $ bundle console
     >> require(File.expand_path "../spec/spec_helper", __FILE__)
     => true

     >> s = Survey.create :title => "demo"
     => #<Survey id: 1, title: "demo">

     >> Survey.audited_attributes
     => [:title, :current_page]

     >> s.audited_changes
     => {"title"=>[nil, "demo"]}

     >> s.update_attributes(:title => "new title", :current_page => 2)
     => true

     >> s.audited_changes
     => {"title"=>["demo", "new title"], "current_page"=>[nil, 2]}

     >> s.update_attributes(:current_page => 3, :action => "modified", :changed_by => User.create(:name => "someone"))
     => true

     >> s.audited_changes
     => {"current_page"=>[2, 3]}

     >> s.audits.last
     => #<Auditable::Audit id: 3, auditable_id: 1, auditable_type: "Survey", user_id: 1, user_type: "User", modifications: {"title"=>"new title", "current_page"=>3}, action: "modified", created_at: ...>

+    >> s.tag_with(:tag => "something memorable")
+       # we just tagged the latest audit, now then do make changes with s
+       # ...
+       # assuming you've made some changes to s

+    >> s.audited_changes(:tag => "something memorable")
+       # return the changes against the tagged version above
+       # note s.audited_changes still diff against the second latest audit
+       # you can also pass in other filters, such as s.audited_changes(:changed_by => some_user, :audit_action => "modified")
+       # note that it always uses the latest audit to diff against an earlier audit matching the arguments to audited_changes

 ## How it works
 ### Audit Model